eddylj/LoopMania/assumptions.md

 * Multiple enemies can be on the same tile together
-* Potions cannot be sold in heroes castle
+* Character can hold as many potions as they want in inventory
 * The character moves at a constant speed
 * Items have different levels and become more powerful as their level increases
 * Potion’s can’t be used while in battle